jamesjlinden/DataStructures/README.md

 # DataStructures
-Data structures and algorithms from scratch in C++ for educational purposes.
+Data structures and algorithms from scratch in C++ for educational purposes